Areesha-Kaleem/Dictionary-using-BST-FH/README.md

    - If the word is not found and no suggestions are available

 4) Add to Dictionary: After suggesting a word, the program prompts the user to confirm if it should be added to the dictionary.
 Upon confirmation, the word is added to the Dictionary and BST simultaneously.
+Extraction guide:
+Extract the archive.
+When opening in C++ Builder, look for a file with a .cbproj extension.
+Click on it, and it will open the project in C++ Builder.
+You can view the source code and header files in any code editor.